srinidh-007/srinidh-007.github.io/README.md

-# Website
+# Personal Site

-This is my personal blog/website
+## Hello all , My name is Srinidh and this is my personal site, I am Tech Enthusiast